What is Burnout?

 Our breathtaking surroundings provide an ideal, restorative environment for your recovery journey – and we guarantee your comfort and wellbeing throughout your stay with us.

 You will also learn new practices, gaining valuable tools to help you deal with life’s challenges after treatment, to sustain long-term recovery.
 There is a complete aftercare plan in place to support you after treatment, to avoid regression.
-At White River Manor, we understand that recovery is a lifelong pursuit of positive habit building, maintaining mental wellbeing and avoiding triggers – and we are here to support every step of the way.
+At White River Manor, we understand that recovery is a lifelong pursuit of positive habit building, maintaining mental wellbeing and avoiding triggers – and we are here to support you every step of the way.